Developer / Publisher – Gamedust

 VR Games that involve a swinging mechanic are becoming their own sub-genre as, in the last year, we seem to be getting many titles utilizing this style of gameplay.
 Due to this fact, it’s becoming a little crowded in the Spiderman sim world and when this happens, it’s up to games to come up with their own creative style and flare to stand out amongst the masses and Yupitergrad definitely has both in spades.
 You play as a kosmonaut sent to a science facility on a distant moon to help restore it so it can begin the production of PEKOL, the greatest source of energy EVER!

 For those familiar with these swing type games, to move around just about anywhere, you need to launch your grappling hooks or in Yupitergrad’s case, plungers onto sticky surfaces which will be indicated with the color blue.
 If it’s not blue, your suction cups won’t stick unless they are green, in which case you can pull those objects toward you, but not swing off them.
 A second form of locomotion in here are a couple of arm jets which can be used briefly to slide you along though are pretty much useless above water save for making small adjustments to your position.
 In water however, those jets can be used indefinitely, and you’ll be switching from swing to swim mode as you navigate this crazy facility.
 Standard comfort options are available including blinders and click or smooth turning along with a few more calibrations that further tailor the experience to your liking.
+It should be noted that the controls are stunted on the PSVR version of the game and might take a little time to feel comfortable, but they work just fine.
 You’ll visit a few different areas throughout the complex with each offering a variety of obstacles to avoid like rotating spikes, poisonous gas, moving platforms and a host more.
 Your suction cups have unlimited range so if you can see a blue surface you can latch onto it.
 Things get a bit trickier as you can just swing and use your momentum, reel your self in slowly, or pull your arms back for some massive speed boosts.
 Each puzzle is divided by large doors or barriers so when you pass through them you know you’re on the next one.
 Time Attack mode has also been added to coincide with the release on the Quest and offers 20 new and old stages that challenge you to get through them as fast as possible.
 Of course, there are online leaderboards to see just how well you are doing and this mode is a fantastic addition for those craving a little more fast-paced action.

 Yupitergrad looks really good in the headset thanks not only to the cell-shaded look but the high amount of detail in just about everything around you, no matter which headset you play this on.
 Textures are flat, as is typical when it comes to this art style, but many of the set pieces are massive with tons of moving parts making the entirety of this game just pop.
 The facility you are in is barren and sterile and you’ll often see the same architecture over and over but that just makes sense given the context of the game and even with that in mind, I still enjoyed the visual aesthetic all the way to the game’s nutty conclusion.
 New elements are introduced the further you get in the campaign and each new addition to the station typically adds another obstacle to get around.
 There really isn’t too much more to say in this department except that it works, and I really have almost no issues when it comes to the visuals.